Analysis of Hartree equation with an interaction growing at the spatial infinity: Introduction

-One sees that that the nonlinearity grows at the spatial infinity.
-In particular, when $d=1$ \eqref{eq:SP} corresponds to \eqref{eq:H} with $\eta=-1/2<0$ and $\nu=-1<0$, that is, to \eqref{eq:nH} with $\lambda=1/2>0$ and $\gamma=1>0$.
-Then, the negative Hartree equation \eqref{eq:nH} appears as a generalized model with respect to $d$ and $\gamma$.
-It turns out that the nonlinear interaction is defocussing (or repulsive) if $\lambda>0$, and focusing (or attractive) if $\lambda<0$.
+One sees that that the nonlinearity grows at the spatial infinity, which are the cases we want to work with.
+In particular, when $d=1$ \eqref{eq:SP} corresponds to \eqref{eq:H} with $\eta=-1/2<0$ and $\nu=-1<0$.

 This article is a consequence of \cite{Ma2DSPe} in which global well-posedness of \eqref{eq:SP} for dimensions $d=1$ and $d=2$ is shown in an energy class (see also \cite{DR-JMP,StrSIAMMA,StiMMMAS} for one dimensional case).
-The global well-posedness of \eqref{eq:nH} for $\gamma \in (0,1]$ follows by adapting the arguments in \cite{Ma2DSPe} (see Theorem \ref{thm:appendix1}).
-Hence, in this article we concentrate on $\gamma \in (1,2]$, in which case the growth rate of the nonlinear potential is higher than in the previous results.
 Another type of local existence result on \eqref{eq:SP} for $d=2$ is established in \cite{Ma2DSP}.
+Since the global well-posedness of \eqref{eq:H} for $\nu \in [-1,0)$ follows by an adaption of the argument in \cite{Ma2DSPe} (see Theorem \ref{thm:appendix1}), in this article, we concentrate on $\nu \in [-2,-1)$, in which case the growth rate of the nonlinear potential is faster than in the previous results.
+It will turn out that a priori information on the center of mass plays a crucial role.
+Further, when $\nu=-2$, the equation \eqref{eq:H} is solved explicitly.